The Role of Barcode Technology in Retail

 The QR code has a high data density.
 It can encode 7,089 numbers or 4,296 English letters.
 It has four levels of error correction.
 Even if a QR code is damaged or broken, it can often still be read correctly.
 These are just the basic details.
 For a deeper dive into barcode technology, check out this comprehensive guide on barcodes.

-With a basic understanding of barcode technology, they can be helpful to adapt during COVID-19.
+With a basic understanding of barcoding in retailing, barcodes can be helpful to adapt during COVID-19.
 The pandemic has thrust retailers into meeting new requirements.
 So, fully understanding how barcodes can help is now more important.
 New methods have emerged as a result.

 In a common scenario, once a customer makes a purchase, they can be emailed a receipt with a barcode.
-The email also serves to alert the customer that the order is ready for pick up.
+The email also alerts the customer that the order is ready for pick up.
 Once the customer arrives at the designated pick-up location, a service representative can finish the order.

 While the customer waits in a line – either outside or in their car – the service representative can scan the barcode.
 This validates the customer is on-site to pick up their order and alerts a store representative to bring the order out to them.
 Another barcode scan can validate that the person the store representative is about to hand the product to is the person who ordered it.

 Retailers are also adapting self-checkout to conform to new COVID-19 requirements.
-Retailers recognize that self-checkout terminals increase efficiency, profitability, and can provide more optimized customer experiences.
+Retailers recognize that self-checkout terminals increase efficiency and profitability and can provide more optimized customer experiences.
 So, their use remains important.

 According to a SOTI survey quoted in Retail Customer Experience, 66 percent of shoppers prefer self-service and self-checkout and 77 percent of consumers would be very or somewhat comfortable in a retail setting where only self-checkout technology was offered.

-Retail stores can also get quite clever about how they use barcodes in the sales and marketing process.
+Retail stores can also get quite clever with barcoding in retail management, such as in the sales and marketing process.
 Retailgeek wrote about Best Buy adopting QR codes in its stores.
-While it has been a long time since this effort began, it is still today something more brick and mortar retailers can use to help compete with online sales.
+While it has been a long time since this effort began, it is still today something more brick-and-mortar retailers can use to help compete with online sales.
 Best Buy likely understood that more and more consumers are doing research online before purchasing.
 By allowing customers to do the research in stores rather than leave to do it at home, perhaps the chance for a sale is increased.